bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.10.2 [8/11/23]
-    - Fixed deadlock issue from v1.10.1
+    - Fixed deadlock issue in autonomous operation (v1.9.5-v1.10.1)
-    - Fixed stability issue: semi-automatic operation is no longer possible when routes are enabled
+    - Fixed stability issue: semi-automatic operation is no longer possible when s88 triggered routes are enabled
-    - Fixed bug where disabling auto layout simulation/debug mode required restarting the application.
+    - Fixed bug where disabling auto layout simulation/debug mode required restarting the application
+    - Improved auto layout simulation/debug mode
+        - Feedback events are now simulated directly
-    - Auto layout simulation/debug mode can now only be enabled when no CS2 is connected.
+        - Simulation can now only be enabled when no CS2 is connected

 * v1.10.1 [Beta]
     - Improved the display of each locomotive's current station in the autonomy tab